jonathannocek/twitter-analysis/docs/presentations/week-one.md

 3. Perform Sentimental Analysis
 4. Visual on Dashboard

-## Research Questions
+## Research Question

+Can I use Twitter to determine a presidential candidates popularity?

+## Planned Analyses

 1. Use sentimental analysis to look at potential presidental candidate's popularity.
-2. Potentially use logistic regression and use the sentimental analysis to predict how a state will vote
+2. Potentially use logistic regression and use the sentimental analysis to predict how a state will vote.

 ## Data Descriptives

+Currently in a json file.
+Need to move to some dataframe.

 ### Raw Data